DreamOfTheRedChamber/system-design-interviews/MicroSvcs_DistributedTransactions.md

 ![](./images/microsvcs_distributedtransactions_2pc_failure.png)

 #### Pros
-1. 2pc is a very strong consistency protocol.
+1. 2pc is a strong consistency protocol.
 First, the prepare and commit phases guarantee that the transaction is atomic.
 The transaction will end with either all microservices returning successfully or all microservices have nothing changed.
 2. 2pc allows read-write isolation.
 This means the changes on a field are not visible until the coordinator commits the changes.

 #### Cons